OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 > [!NOTE]
 > To use preview APIs, reference the preview version of the Office JavaScript library on the CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.

-For more information about accessing the Office JavaScript library, including how to get IntelliSense if you're using TypeScript, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](referencing-the-javascript-api-for-office-library-from-its-cdn.md).
+For more information about accessing the Office JavaScript library, including how to get IntelliSense, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](referencing-the-javascript-api-for-office-library-from-its-cdn.md).

 #### API object models